krasserm/krasserm.github.io/_posts/2018-03-19-gaussian-processes.md

 -\frac{N}{2} \log(2\pi) \tag{7}
 $$

-In the following we will minimize the negative marginal log-likelihood w.r.t. parameters $l$ and $\sigma_f$, $\sigma_y$ is set to the known noise level of the data.
+In the following we will minimize the negative log marginal likelihood w.r.t. parameters $l$ and $\sigma_f$, $\sigma_y$ is set to the known noise level of the data.
 If the noise level is unknown, $\sigma_y$ can be estimated as well along with the other parameters.

 ```python